Tsurugaoka Hachimangu Shrine

 Detailed Information

-The large ginkgo tree next to the great stone steps, which has watched over Kamakura's history, fell due to strong winds in the early morning of March 10, 2010 (Heisei 22), but new shoots have since grown and been transplanted nearby, alongside the sacred tree (parent ginkgo).
-A part of its trunk can be seen up close inside the Kamakura Museum of Modern Art.
+The great ginkgo tree beside the large stone stairway, which had watched over Kamakura’s history, fell in the early hours of March 10, 2010, due to strong winds.
+Today, however, its root sprouts have grown into young trees, and they continue to grow alongside the transplanted sacred tree (the parent ginkgo).
+A part of the trunk can also be viewed up close inside the Kamakura Bunkakan Museum.

 #Shrine/Temple